Nonya9001/Mario-s-Madness-Secret-Exit/README.md

 Warning:

 THE SONG MUST BE RESTARTED ONCE TO RUN IT PROPERLY!
-THERE IS NO FIX FOR THIS!
+THERE IS NO FIX FOR THIS! (yet, atleast.)

 If any bugs are found, or you have scene suggestions, or questions in general, or need help, join my Discord Server!